 VCS uses private network communications between cluster nodes for cluster maintenance.
 The Low Latency Transport functions as a high-performance, low-latency replacement for the IP stack, and is used for all cluster communications.
-Symantec recommends two independent networks between all cluster nodes.
-These networks provide the required redundancy in the communication path and enable VCS to discriminate between a network failure and a system failure.
+Symantec recommends at least two independent networks between all cluster nodes.